-

 President Trump issued an executive order pausing the implementation of tariffs on Canada until at least March 4, 2025, due to Canada having taken "immediate steps designed to alleviate the illegal migration and illicit drug crisis" at the U.S.-Canada border.

-President Trump issued EO 14227, which amends Section 2(g) of EO 14194 (as further amended by EO 14198).
+President Trump issued EO 14226, which amends Section 2(g) of EO 14193.
 This change makes it so that instead of disallowing duty-free de minimis treatment for all the eligible covered articles in subsection (a), de minimis treatment will cease "upon notification by the Secretary of Commerce to the President that adequate systems are in place to fully and expeditiously process and collect tariff revenue applicable pursuant to subsection (a)[.]"

-The duties and tariffs on imports from Canada called for in EO 14193 take effect starting March 4, 2025.
-The notice of implementation is scheduled for publication in the Federal Register on March 6, 2025.
+CBP published a notice stating that the duties and tariffs on imports from Canada called for in EO 14193 take effect starting March 4, 2025.

 Deputy Attorney General Todd Blanche issues a memorandum on “U.S. Attorneys' Offices Staffing Priorities,” setting forth guidance to ensure U.S. Attorneys’ Offices are appropriately staffed to address the administration’s immigration and crime priorities.
 The memo identifies Border Districts authorized to hire Assistant U.S. Attorneys despite the federal hiring freeze, including all Districts in AZ, NM, TX, and FL as well as the Southern District of CA, Western and Northern Districts of NY, and the District of VT.
 The memo states this policy reflects the “escalating” “threat of illegal immigration and associated crime at our northern border” identified by President Trump in EO 14193.

-"In order to minimize disruption to the United States automotive industry and automotive workers," the Trump Administration released a new EO, adjusting the tariffs imposed on Mexico by EO 14194.
+President Trump issued EO 14231, adjusting the tariffs imposed under EO 14193.
 The amendment states that goods entering the U.S. from Canada "shall not be subject to the additional ad valorem rate of duty described in section 2(a) or section 2(b) of Executive Order 14193" as long as they comply with the Harmonized Tariff Schedule of the United States (HTSUS) "as related to the Agreement between the United States of America, United Mexican States, and Canada [USMCA]."
 These modifications shall be effective with respect to goods entered for consumption "on or after 12:01 a.m. eastern standard time on March 7, 2025."

-CBP released a statement explaining how the Presidential Executive Orders instating tariff updates for imports from China, Hong Kong, Canada, and Mexico will be implemented under the International Emergency Economic Powers Act:
+CBP released a statement explaining how the executive orders instating tariff updates for imports from China, Hong Kong, Canada, and Mexico will be implemented under the International Emergency Economic Powers Act:

 - Additional 25% tariffs on goods that do not satisfy U.S.-Mexico-Canada Agreement (USMCA) rules of origin.